 This is the most popular and most frequently used design pattern.
 It allows a class to have only one instance and defines where it has to be taken from.
 Typical examples are classes, which define references to singular entities (a virtual machine, operating system, window manager in a graphical application or a file system) as well as classes of the next pattern (factory).

 The Singleton Design Pattern – Example

-Here is a sample implementation of the singleton design pattern:
+Here is a example implementation of the singleton design pattern: